reqnroll/Reqnroll.VisualStudio/doc/AssetsAndEvents.md

 It can happen that the two events are triggered by the same build: when the project settings could not be initialized normally, after the first build, the project settings will be initialized and also the ProjectOutputsUpdated event will be fired.
-To avoid duplicated binding discovery, the DiscoveryService will ignore bindign discovery requests when there is an ongoing discovery process active.
+To avoid duplicated binding discovery, the DiscoveryService will ignore binding discovery requests when there is an ongoing discovery process active.

 ### Handling Load Errors